Cape cobra

-The Cape cobra (Naja nivea), also called the yellow cobra, is a moderate-sized, highly venomous species of cobra inhabiting a wide variety of biomes across southern Africa including arid savanna, fynbos, bushveld, desert and semi-desert regions.
+The Cape cobra (Naja nivea), also called the yellow cobra, is a moderate-sized, highly venomous species of cobra inhabiting a wide variety of biomes across southern Africa, including arid savanna, fynbos, bushveld, desert, and semidesert regions.

 The species is diurnal and is a feeding generalist, preying on a number of different species and carrion.
-Predators of this species include birds of prey, honey badgers and various species of mongoose.
-The Cape cobra is also known as the "geelslang" (yellow snake) and "bruinkapel" (brown cobra) in South Africa.
-Afrikaans speaking South Africans also refer to the Cape cobra as "koperkapel" ("copper cobra"), mainly because of a rich yellow colour variation.
+Predators of this species include birds of prey, honey badgers, and various species of mongooses.
+The Cape cobra is also known as the geelslang (yellow snake) and bruinkapel (brown cobra) in South Africa.
+Afrikaans-speaking South Africans also refer to the Cape cobra as koperkapel (copper cobra), mainly because of a rich yellow colour variation.
 This species has no known subspecies.

 Etymology

 Naja nivea was first described by Swedish zoologist Carl Linnaeus in 1758.
 The generic name naja is a Latinisation of the Sanskrit word nāgá (नाग) meaning "cobra".
 The specific epithet nivea is derived from the Latin words either nix or nivis meaning "snow" or niveus meaning "snowy" or "snow-white".
 The connection with snow is obscure, but might have been suggested by discolouration of the first preserved specimens received by taxonomists in Europe.